bacpop/bacpop-website/content/blog/mutspect.md

 In a 2021 paper[^2], Chris Ruis and colleagues observed that _Mycobacterium abscessus_ isolated from the lungs of cystic fibrosis sufferers showed spectra of mutations that were distinct from environmental isolates (Fig 2 below).
 In a subsequent work[^3], Ruis, et al., calculated mutational spectra for data from a range of microbial samples, and attempted to associate them with specific mutagenic contexts.
 They found that distinct patterns of variation were associated with specific DNA-repair defects and ecological niches.
 To resonctruct these mutational spectra, Chris wrote a tool called [MutTui](https://chrisruis.github.io/MutTui/#/), which they later used to show that mutation patterns in SARS-CoV2 were different between virus lineages that replicated in the upper and lower respiratory tracts[^4].

-{{< figure src="/images/mutspect/fig2.png" title="Figure 2: Mutational spectra for environmental M. abscessus samples (above) and patient-isolate samples (below, shown as difference from environmental spectrum)" >}}
+{{< figure src="/images/mutspect/fig2.png" caption="Figure 2: Mutational spectra for environmental M. abscessus samples (above) and patient-isolate samples (below, shown as difference from environmental spectrum)" >}}

 ## Mutational Spectra in Pneumococcal Epidemiology